ktunkiewicz/nginx-website/README.md

 nginx-website Cookbook
 =================
 This cookbook configures nginx to serve PHP websites.
-Websites configuration is held in "websites" data bags.
+Websites configuration is held in `node['nginx-website']['bag']` data bag (default databag nam is: "websites").

 Each databag should contain the following keys:

 <table>
   <tr>